Mufti Kifayatullah: Political career

 Kifayatullah was elected as MPA representing PK-38 Mansehra-III in the Khyber Pakhtunkhwa Assembly (2008–2013).
 He took office on 28 March 2008.
 He served on various standing committees, including Information, Transport and Housing.

-He served as the party’s Mansehra district chief until his suspension in January 2020, following violations of party discipline and alignment with activities contrary to party policies.
+He served as the party's Mansehra District chief until his suspension in January 2020, following violations of party discipline and alignment with activities contrary to party policies.

 Legal challenges and arrests

 In September 2015, Kifayatullah was arrested by the Counter Terrorism Department (CTD) following inflammatory speeches at a religious event, which reportedly included statements against state institutions.

-He was detained in October 2019 under the Maintenance of Public Order (MPO) by authorities following criticisms, qualified as “anti-state remarks” and allegedly maligning the Pakistan army.
-Released on bail by the Peshawar High Court in November 2019.
+He was detained in October 2019 under the Maintenance of Public Order (MPO) by authorities following criticisms, qualified as “anti-state remarks” and allegedly maligning the Pakistan Army.
+He was released on bail by the Peshawar High Court in November 2019.

-In January 2020, JUI-F suspended him as Mansehra district chief, citing “violating party discipline” and “activities against party policy.”
+In January 2020, JUI-F suspended him as Mansehra District chief, citing “violating party discipline” and “activities against party policy.”
 A three-member internal committee was formed to investigate.

 He was arrested in April 2021 over his statements against the Pakistan Army and then released on bail in July.
 His family members were also initially detained during the raid.